FreddyFFM/PDIPlugin-AWS-SNS/docs/usage.md

 ## Preconditions

-Before the first execution you need to create an IAM-User with an AWS Key and Secret and attach the required policies for pushing notifications via SNS.
+Before the first execution you need to create an IAM-Role (e.g. for usage on EC2/ECS) or an IAM-User with an AWS Key and Secret and attach the required policies for pushing notifications via SNS.
 You also need to create one ore more subscription topics you want to push the messages to.

 ## Settings

 On the Settings Tab you need to define your AWS Credentials.
-These are
+You can choose either to have the plugin search these credentials via the [AWS Credentials Chain][aws-chain] or provide the following:

 - your AWS Access Key,
 - the Secret for your AWS Access Key and